meechos/Programming-Terms-TLDR/README.md

 # Programming-Terms-Toolkit

 Some "words", repeatedly used in programming and computer science, are sometimes assumed to be common knowledge, while other times it is not.
-In this repository you will find short tutorials related to these terms, which I have put together over the years for my own use and were absolutely copypasted by Corey Schafer's tutorial videos.
+In this repository you will find short tutorials related to these terms, which I have put together for my own use and were absolutely copypasted by Corey Schafer's tutorial videos.
 I hope you find these useful.

 ## Table Of Contents
 - 📓 [First Class Functions](https://github.com/meechos/Programming-Terms-Toolkit/blob/main/nbs/First_Class_Functions.ipynb)